The Partridge Family: Cast and characters

-No members of the cast played any music on the show or the soundtrack albums and originally only Jones sang.
+Unlike The Monkees, none of the members of the cast played any music on the show or the album releases and originally only Shirley Jones sang.
 Initially, all of the actors pretended to sing while listening to recordings by session musicians, who provided the real vocal and instrumental music attributed to the Partridge Family.
-However, after Cassidy demonstrated to series music producer Wes Farrell that he could sing, he was allowed to record his own vocal parts.
+However, after Cassidy demonstrated to the series music producer, Wes Farrell, that he could sing, he was allowed to record his own vocal parts.

 Notable guest stars

 During the show's four-season run, many actors made guest appearances.
-Country singer Johnny Cash made an uncredited cameo appearance in the pilot episode.
-Ray Bolger played Shirley's father in three episodes, and Rosemary DeCamp played Shirley's mother in four episodes.
-Then-Governor Ronald Reagan's daughter, Maureen Reagan, was also featured in one episode.
-Future Charlie's Angels stars Jaclyn Smith, Farrah Fawcett and Cheryl Ladd all made guest appearances on separate episodes.
+The country singer Johnny Cash made an uncredited cameo appearance in the pilot episode.
+Ray Bolger played Shirley's father in three episodes and Rosemary DeCamp played her mother in four episodes.
+Then-Governor Ronald Reagan's daughter, Maureen Reagan, also appeared in one episode.
+The future Charlie's Angels stars Jaclyn Smith, Farrah Fawcett and Cheryl Ladd all made guest appearances on separate episodes.

-Baseball Hall of Fame catcher Johnny Bench appeared in a cameo role as a pool waiter in a third-season episode.
+Baseball Hall of Fame catcher Johnny Bench appeared in a cameo role as a Kings Island Inn poolside waiter in "I Left My Heart in Cincinnati," a Season 3 episode which first aired on January 26, 1973.

-Bobby Sherman appeared in the last episode of the first season as struggling songwriter Bobby Conway.
-This episode led into a short-lived spinoff series on ABC, Getting Together, starring Sherman and Wes Stern as Conway's business partner Lionel Poindexter.
+Bobby Sherman appeared in the last episode of the first season as the struggling songwriter Bobby Conway.
+This episode led into a short-lived spin-off series on ABC, Getting Together, starring Sherman and Wes Stern as Conway's business partner Lionel Poindexter.